Warning: This article includes content some readers may find disturbing

 Hours turned into days, then weeks, and eventually six triumphant months for this micro-preemie.
 The little girl was finally allowed home after an unprecedented journey as the tiniest baby ever to be discharged from the neonatal unit at Orlando Health Winnie Palmer Hospital for Women & Babies in Florida.

 Baby Diana was a Mother’s Day surprise for first-time parents Jomary Tavarez and Federico Peguero.
 Born on May 10, she weighed just 12 ounces (approx. 340 g) and measured just 9 inches (23 cm) long, according to Orlando Health.

-Jomary was admitted to Orlando Health Winnie Palmer following a routine checkup at 20 weeks 5 days gestation, and her body was heading into early labor.
+Jomary was admitted to Orlando Health Winnie Palmer following a routine checkup at 20 weeks 5 days’ gestation, and her body was heading into early labor.
 She was then diagnosed with an “incompetent cervix which caused her to dilate.”
-After looking into all the options, the team decided to put the mother to be on bed rest so that the baby could develop further.
+After looking into all the options, the team decided for the mother to be put on bed rest so that the baby could develop further.
 Diana then arrived less than two weeks later.

 “It was surreal, she was tiny; she was the tiniest human being I had ever seen,” Jomary told Click Orlando.
 “I couldn’t believe that she was still alive.”

 Diana had unimaginable odds stacked against her.
 Doctors even ventured that she may be younger than 22 weeks, as gestational age is merely an estimate, reports Orlando Medical News.

 Miraculously, the tiny preemie did not need any life-saving surgeries.
 She endured brain bleeds, infections, and numerous blood transfusions, but with close monitoring and time to grow, she overcame all of them.

 “Three days turned into two weeks, then months, and she was thriving.
 She was doing well and defeating the odds,” Jomary reflected.